 In December 2016, the most recent Medicare survey took place by the Ohio Department of Health.
 This Home Care program was found to be deficiency free and compliant with all applicable Medicare program requirements.
 Employees are full-time and salaried with an average of 25 years home care experience.
 The staff provides service as a multi-disciplinary team of caregivers to coordinate and manage patient care.

-Our focus for adults is to provide quality skilled home care services to those who are uninsured or under-insured.
+Our focus for adults is to provide quality skilled home care services to those who are uninsured or under-insured, Medicaid pending, or have limited health coverage/high deductibles.
 We also provide pediatric physical therapy to children 0-3 years of age who have or are at risk for developmental delays.

 Hours of operation